Old Addenbrooke’s Hospital (main building), fully converted in 1996. Very good access, despite being a listed building.

 Lifts and stairs

-Two large lifts to all floors.
+Addenbrooke’s Building: two large lifts to all floors.
 All stairs have handrails, although those on the central staircases are rather awkward.

-Seven seminar and meeting rooms, all with level access from lift, and all spacious, with moveable furniture.
+Seminar and meeting rooms, all with level access from lift, and all spacious, with moveable furniture.

-Some teaching takes place in Mill Lane Lecture Rooms.
+Some teaching takes place in Mill Lane lecture rooms.
 Please advise well in advance if this might be a problem.